ccallawa/alyvix_doc/test_case_building.rst

   (:ref:`launching them <test_case_building_designer_launch>` individually from the command prompt), and then later integrate them with Alyvix Editor.
-* Use Alyvix Editor from the beginning, which unifies Designer and Selector into a single interface, and lets you script test cases from the start.
+* Use Alyvix Editor from the beginning, which unifies Designer and Selector into a single interface and lets you script test cases from the start.

 The :ref:`Test Case Data Format <test_case_data_format_top>` page provides technical details on how Alyvix object files are organized and what they contain.